Carrie Nolan, educator-canoeist-dream realizer

 That recommendation came from Grant McMillan, who worked with Carrie when she was teaching Outdoor Adventure and Administration at Briercrest College in Caronport, Saskatchewan.
 Her time there, much like the rest of her life since her early teens, has been marked by incredible canoe trips across Canada’s many waters.

-But although Carrie has developed a deep passion for canoeing, it certainly wasn’t a case of love at first sight.
+But although she developed a deep passion for canoeing, it certainly wasn’t a case of love at first sight.

 Getting her feet wet